 Let’s understand the 12 most important lessons from this book in detail.

-Lesson 1:- No One is Crazy (the Psychology of Money:- Book summary)
+Lesson 1:- No One is Crazy from the Psychology of Money Book

-In this chapter, the author says, ” Everyone has a unique idea of how the world works. this worldview is influenced by a unique set of circumstances, valves, and external influences.
+In this chapter, the author says, ” Everyone has a unique idea of how the world works. this worldview is influenced by a unique set of circumstances, values, and external influences.